GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 {% endAside %}

 {% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/8ygLiSj7HNZUMo6dzvcL.mp4", autoplay=false, controls="true", muted="true", class="screenshot" %}
-This example first shows the default indentation of eight spaces, then when you enable this option, it overrides the default indentation to that of the source file.
+This video first shows the default indentation of eight spaces.
+Then when you enable this option, it overrides the default indentation to that of the source file.
 {% endDetails %}

 {% Details %}